0xapurv/0xapurv/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on Batwa.
-- 🌱 I’m currently learning dino.
+- 🌱 I’m currently learning Deno.
 - 👯 I’m looking to collaborate on LinkedIn.
 - 🤔 I’m looking for help with Animations.
 - 💬 Ask me about Flutter and Dart.